daptx/RP-Malcomb/docs/report/preanalysis.md

 Weights are given in the Variables section.
 The formula for this combination is not specified.
 It is not specified whether any geographic transformation is required to combine these two variables.
+**(PJK: I might add again here what the scales and extents of these two rasters were, thereby reinforcing the fact that some tranformation, relalignment, and resampling was applied)**
 Results for this theme are not presented.

 #### Geographic transformations